ActivistInvestor/AcMgdLib/README.md

 already compiled into a separate assembly that can be referenced into projects that need to use it, without having to change the language version is those projects.
-If you are also targeting AutoCAD 2025 or later in addition to older releases, will need to build a separate build of the library assembly for AutoCAD 2025 or later, which uses .NET 8.0.
+If you are also targeting AutoCAD 2025 or later in addition to older releases, you'll need to build a separate build of the library assembly for AutoCAD 2025 or later, which uses .NET 8.0.